Best tools for HIPAA penetration testing [2026]

 2. Vulnerability remediation

 Identifying vulnerabilities is only half the job.
-HIPAA also emphasizes the timely remediation of issues discovered during assessments.
+HIPAA also emphasizes timely remediation of issues discovered during assessments.

 3. Continuous scanning